thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 ### Motivation

-Within the ThingsBoard company, our extensive expertise and clear understanding of diverse IoT requirements and use cases have helped us to identify two main scenarios in which our clients develop their solutions.
+At ThingsBoard, we've gained a lot of experience in building scalable IoT applications, which has helped us identify two main scenarios for MQTT-based solutions.
-In the first scenario, numerous devices are generating a substantial volume of messages that are consumed by specific applications, resulting in a fan-in pattern.
+In the first scenario, numerous devices generate a large volume of messages that are consumed by specific applications, resulting in a fan-in pattern.
+Normally, a few applications are set up to handle these lots of incoming data.
+They must be persistent clients with a Quality of Service (QoS) level set to 1 or 2, capable of retaining all the data even when they're temporarily offline due to restarts or upgrades.
-On the other hand, the second scenario involves numerous devices subscribing to specific updates or notifications.
+This ensures applications don't miss any single message.
+On the other hand, the second scenario involves numerous devices subscribing to specific updates or notifications that must be delivered.
 This leads to a few incoming requests that cause a high volume of outgoing data.
 This case is known as a fan-out pattern.
 Acknowledging these scenarios, we intentionally designed TBMQ to be exceptionally well-suited for both.

-Our design principles focused on ensuring the broker's fault tolerance and high availability.
+Our design principles focused on ensuring the broker’s fault tolerance and high availability.
-We wanted to implement a reliable mechanism for message processing, capable of handling any potential failures that may arise among the participants in the data flow.
+Thus, we deliberately avoided reliance on master or coordinated processes.
+We ensured the same functionality across all nodes within the cluster.

-Additionally, we prioritized supporting distributed and partitioned processing, allowing for effortless horizontal scalability as our operations grow.
+We prioritized supporting distributed processing, allowing for effortless horizontal scalability as our operations grow.

-We wanted our broker to support high-throughput processing, guaranteeing low-latency delivery of messages to clients, and providing the ability to withstand peak loads from publishing clients while ensuring backup storage for offline clients.
+We wanted our broker to support high-throughput and guarantee low-latency delivery of messages to clients.
 Ensuring data durability and replication was crucial in our design.
-We aimed for a system where once the broker acknowledges receiving a message, it remains safe and won't be lost.
+We aimed for a system where once the broker acknowledges receiving a message, it remains safe and won’t be lost.
-Even if a QoS 0 message is delivered to the broker but hasn't yet reached the subscriber and the broker restarts, that message is already saved and will be delivered to the subscriber once the broker is operational again.

-We did not want to reinvent the wheel to fulfill all of our requirements for the persistence and processing layer.
-Instead, we wanted to achieve all of those by choosing the world's leading platform.
-Considering these factors, we made a strategic decision regarding the choice of the underlying system that could seamlessly integrate within the MQTT layer.

-### How does TBMQ work in a nutshell

-To ensure the fulfillment of the above requirements and prevent message loss in the case of client or broker failures, TBMQ uses the powerful capabilities of [Kafka](https://kafka.apache.org/) as its underlying infrastructure.
+To ensure the fulfillment of the above requirements and prevent message loss in the case of clients or some of the broker instances failures, TBMQ uses the powerful capabilities of [Kafka](https://kafka.apache.org/) as its underlying infrastructure.

+### How does TBMQ work in a nutshell?

-Kafka plays a crucial role in various stages of the MQTT workflow.
-Notably, client sessions and subscriptions are stored within dedicated [Kafka topics](#kafka-topics).
+Kafka plays a crucial role in various stages of the MQTT message processing.
+All unprocessed published messages, client sessions, and subscriptions are stored within dedicated Kafka topics.
+A comprehensive list of Kafka topics used within TBMQ is available [here](#kafka-topics).
-By utilizing these Kafka topics, all broker nodes can readily access the most up-to-date states of client sessions and subscriptions, allowing them to maintain local copies for efficient message processing and delivery.
+All broker nodes can readily access the most up-to-date status of client sessions and subscriptions by utilizing these topics.
+They maintain local copies of sessions and subscriptions for efficient message processing and delivery.
-In the case of a client losing connection to a specific broker node, other nodes seamlessly continue operations based on the latest state.
+When a client loses connection to a specific broker node, other nodes can seamlessly continue operations based on the latest state.
 Additionally, newly added broker nodes to the cluster get this vital information upon their activation.

 Client subscriptions hold significant importance within the MQTT publish/subscribe pattern.
-To optimize performance, TBMQ employs the [Trie](#subscriptions-trie) data structure, enabling efficient persistence of client subscriptions in memory and facilitating swift access to relevant topic patterns.
+TBMQ employs the [Trie](#subscriptions-trie) data structure to optimize performance, enabling efficient persistence of client subscriptions in memory and facilitating swift access to relevant topic patterns.

-Upon a publisher client sending a _PUBLISH_ message, it is stored in the initial Kafka topic called **tbmq.msg.all**.
+Upon a publisher client sending a _PUBLISH_ message, it is stored in the initial Kafka topic, **tbmq.msg.all**.
-Once Kafka acknowledges the message's persistence, the broker promptly responds to the publisher with either a _PUBACK_/_PUBREC_ message or no response at all, depending on the chosen Quality of Service (QoS) level.
+Once Kafka acknowledges the message’s persistence, the broker promptly responds to the publisher with either a _PUBACK/PUBREC_ message or no response at all, depending on the chosen QoS level.

-Subsequently, separate threads, functioning as Kafka consumers, retrieve messages from the mentioned Kafka topic and utilize the
-Subscription Trie data structure to identify the intended recipients.
+Subsequently, separate threads, functioning as Kafka consumers, retrieve messages from the mentioned Kafka topic and utilize the Subscription Trie data structure to identify the intended recipients.
-Depending on the [client type](/docs/mqtt-broker/user-guide/mqtt-client-type/) (**DEVICE** or **APPLICATION**) and persistence options described below, the broker either redirects the message to another specific Kafka topic or directly delivers it to the recipient.
+Depending on the client type (**DEVICE** or **APPLICATION**) and the persistence options described below, the broker either redirects the message to another specific Kafka topic or directly delivers it to the recipient.

 #### Non-persistent client